leangjia/blender_docs/trunk/blender_docs/manual/physics/particles/emitter/emission.rst

       .. tip::

-         Your mesh must be :term:`manifold` to emit particles from the volume.
+         Your mesh must be :term:`Manifold` to emit particles from the volume.
          Some modifiers like the Edge Split Modifier break up the surface, in which case volume emission will not work correctly!